Chapter 17:

 A foolish thought that crossed my mind for a millisecond while I looked between them to assess the whole situation.
 Still in the safety of Mede’s grasp.

 Celphi no longer resembled the serpentine creature I used to take rides on.
-No traces of the sweet Celphi I could see through the eyes of his serpent form.
+No traces of the sweet Celphi I could see through the eyes of his final form.
 As beautifully blue they may be.
 What hovered above was a force.
 Myth incarnate, shaped in the body of a god.

 Yeah.
 Mede is easy fried chicken with this one.
 Maybe me too.

-‘Um, I think this is where you hand me over to him, Mede’, I whispered carefully.
+‘Um, I think this is where you hand me over to him, Mede.’
+I whispered carefully.

 As much as I am terrified of being handed over to an actual full scale Asian dragon of a Celphi, the thought of being torn apart between the two creatures is more scarier.